vcraghe32/Pet_Food_Dispenser/README.md

 * In Engineering CAD design, it is almost always possible to make one more improvement or adjustment.
 It can be hard to stick with a design that is not perfect, but it is important to recognize the balance between design and testing.

 * Materials can take up to a month to obtain, so be sure to have other things to do while you wait.
-This is good time to document on github, and work on future design elements.
-I worked on the outer walls, metro express nd battery holder holes, and the hinge design.
+This is a good time to document on GitHub and work on future design elements.
+I worked on the outer walls, metro express and battery holder holes, and the hinge design.

-* Be sure to update your drawing on Onshape before lazer cutting - it's the orange circle button at the top left.
-We didn't update the sketch for oe of the servo walls and the back wall, so it didn't fit into the new version of the box.
-There were several laser cut parts that did not work because of design errors.
+* Be sure to update your drawing on Onshape before laser cutting - it's the orange circle button at the top left.
+We didn't update the sketch for one of the servo walls and the back wall, so it didn't fit into the new version of the box.
+There were several laser-cut parts that did not work because of design errors.
 Here are some of them:

 ![Spare Servo Walls](./Media/Pet_Food_Dispenser-SpareServoWalls.jpg)

 * Friction fit for servos is very difficult, so be sure to make a hole with at least 5 mm of wiggle room, and have holes for the servo screws to secure it in place.
-Thisis an image of all the servo walls we had to print out before finding the right fit.
+This is an image of all the servo walls we had to print out before finding the right fit.

 ## Coding/CircuitPython Lessons - Luke